- Knox Law Institute

 - Financial health of the company offering benefits.

 Hybrid Policies.
-There are now types of insurance policies that combine long-term care benefits with a guaranteed death benefit in the event that the purchaser of the policy never needs the long-term care benefits during his/her lifetime.
+There are now types of insurance policies that combine long-term care benefits with a guaranteed death benefit in the event that the purchaser of the policy never needs the long-term care benefits during their lifetime.
 These hybrid policies have elements of life insurance and long-term care insurance.
 The additional flexibility of such policies may be attractive to some clients who may be concerned about never actually benefitting from a long-term care policy (e.g., if they never need long-term care).

 Maximize Retirement Assets of the Community Spouse